DavioDev/Luther-Bot/README.md

 # Luther

-Luther é um bot feito para diversão e facilidade de usuario com seus comando
+Luther is a bot made for fun and user-friendliness with its commands

-ele foi progamado em js
+it was programmed in js

-### 🌍 "O CODIGO FOI FEITO COMO UMA ESTRUTURTA DE COMANDOS" 🧠
+### 🌍 "CODE WAS MADE AS A COMMAND STRUCTURE" 🧠

-- 📍 Projeto desenvolvido 100% por mim
+- 📍 Project developed 100% by me
-- 💻 **Codigo segue aberto a mudanças**
+- 💻 **Code remains open to change**
-- 💁🏽 **Contato para mudanças via e-mail**
+- 💁🏽 **Contact for changes via email**